 Webinar and/or e-learning system

 Given the spread of the EGI federation across countries and continents, Webinars and e-learning platforms provide the only cost effective solution for many of the training needs that the community requires.
 EGI.eu has a subscription to the Webex teleconference platform and can host up to two Webinars at a time.
 EGI Webex can be booked by members of EGI after obtaining the necessary account from the EGI.eu office (support@egi.eu).
 Participants can join EGI Webinars via a Web browsers (for free) or via a phone (pay as you go).
-Through the Italian NGI EGI members have access to an Adobe Connect system which offers an alternative hosting platform for Webinar events.
-While Webex rooms have currently the limit of 25 on the number of attendees for any Webinar event, the Adobe room has no limit in this sense.
+Through the Italian NGI, EGI members have access to an Adobe Connect system, which offers an alternative hosting platform for Webinar events.
+While Webex rooms have currently the limit of 25 on the number of attendees for any Webinar event, the Adobe rooms can host until 200 participants.
 Experience shows that Webex performs better for interactive events with intense discussions among participants, Adobe serves better for presentation-style events with little/no feedback from members of the audience.

 The Webex and Adobe systems will continue to serve EGI during EGI-Engage and the webinar events are advertised in the EGI Training Marketplace.
 3 Webinar events have been organised by the EGI-Engage project since the 1st of March (AAI in EGI; EGI Federated Cloud; Data management solutions in EGI grids and clouds).